The ultimate resource for getting traffic to your website (pt.1)

 Usually, sales implies picking up the phone and calling prospects up.
 However, this isn’t usually a scalable way of doing things, especially if you’re making cold calls.
 Sales as a traction method is usually stronger if used in tandem with other channels.
 For example, you might use advertising to find people who have never heard of you before.
 From there, you nurture these cold prospects with emails until they become warm leads, which is where you might pick up the phone and call them to seal the deal.

 On a side note, it’s important not to get sales confused with marketing.
-If your first port-of-call is sales, or you find you’re relying on hard-sales, high-pressure tactics, then chances are your product doesn’t quite fit the market.
+If your first port-of-call is sales, or you find you’re relying on hard-sales and high-pressure tactics, then chances are your product doesn’t quite fit the market.
 While you might be getting sales on the spot, you aren’t doing much for general user experience, possibly leading to higher rates of post-purchase dissonance and user churn.

 Affiliate programs are where you pay other companies or individuals for making a sale or bringing in a lead for you.
 This might be through endorsements or product listings on their own site.